Chapter 1: Burning Skies

 There was a body on her doorstep.
 The rain had plastered his hair down against his forehead.
 His features were as recognizable as they were painfully reminiscent.
 Kaya's heart twisted with pain.
 She looked back out at the storm, but the woman from before was gone.
 Suicune stood where she had been, coldly beautiful despite the rain.

 "I can't help him!"
 Kaya shouted angrily, despite the fact that a Legend stood before her.
 She rarely got the chance to scream at all powerful beings.
 She didn't intend to let the chance go to waste.
-Her emotions were raw; more because of the woman that had reminded her of the past than the corpse at her feet.
+Her emotions were raw; more because of the woman who had reminded her of the past than the corpse at her feet.
 "He's beyond human help!
 I can't save him, do you understand?
 What's more, this traitor doesn't deserve to live!"

 Suicune simply looked at her.
 Only its mane moved, flowing against the wind serenely.